cdrobich/SoS_funding/index.md

 All of the data used is publicly available, and the repository is licensed under a [Creative Commons Zero license](https://choosealicense.com/licenses/cc0-1.0/) and free for reuse.

-Specific questions can be directed to [Courtney Robichaud](https://crobichaud.weebly.com/), who maintains the repo.
+Specific questions can be directed to [Courtney Robichaud](https://crobichaud.weebly.com/).